Forging hubby's signature on a card application

 To Her Credit

 Dear To Her Credit,

 There's precious little you can do to simply remove this from your husband's credit record at this point, I'm afraid.

 You've already got three strikes against you:

-it's no big deal.
+- You forged a signature.
+What spouse hasn't forged a signature at some time for expediency's sake?
+No admissions here, but sometimes it's no big deal.
 If you're going to forge a signature, however, don't do it on an income tax return or an application for credit.
 Ever.

 - You didn't keep up with the payments.

 You can't go to the credit card company now and say, "Oh, I want to take my husband off this card."
 You can close the card so no more purchases can be made, which is probably a good idea.
 But the damage is done.